Five Days in Verona and Padua

 Teatro Romano

-From the Teatro we climbed up to Santo Stefano which was once Verona’s cathedral then on up several more levels to the museum.
+From Santo Stefano we walked several more levels to the museum.
 The original museum was begun in 1923 in the rooms of the ex monastery of St. Jerome.
 (My guide book says there’s a lift from the ground floor to the main level of the museum but we didn’t find it until we had completed the last level of the museum.
 And a docent or staff member made sure we knew that if we took the lift down, we wouldn’t be able to get back in.)

 I thought the Museo was one of the most stunning archaeological museums I had ever seen.
 The modern display cases show the artifacts in their best light and provide interesting information.
 We were amazed not only at the presentation and preservation of the artifacts but the range and depth of every type of statuary.
-The grounds are also beautiful with more artifacts plus views of the city and the Adige River.

 From the Teatro and Museo we walked to the Giardino Giusti.
 According to the map and information sheet, the land was purchased in the 14th century by the Giusti family for a wool dying factory.
 The factory was replaced in the 15th century with the palazzo and gardens that still exist.